Benishaadhikari/webproject1/OnlineBeautyStore/backend/README.md

-# Beauty Store Backend API
+# BeautyStore Backend API

-A comprehensive RESTful API for an online beauty store built with Node.js, Express, and MongoDB.
+A comprehensive RESTful API for BeautyStore, an online beauty store built with Node.js, Express, and MongoDB.

 ## Features